Sreeram5678/Research-Paper-Extractor/CONTRIBUTING.md

 ## License

-By contributing to this project, you agree that your contributions will be licensed under the same terms as this project.
+By contributing to this project, you agree that your contributions will be licensed under the same open source terms as this project.

 ---